JuliaLinearAlgebra/ArnoldiMethod.jl/docs/src/index.md

 - To compute the Schur decomposition of the Hessenberg matrix we use a dense QR algorithm written natively in Julia.
 It is based on implicit (or Francis) shifts and handles real arithmetic efficiently.
-- Locking and purging of Ritz vectors is done by reordering the Schur form, which is also implemented natively in Julia.
-In the real case it is done by casting tiny Sylvester equations to linear systems and solving them with complete pivoting.
+- Converged Ritz vectors close enough to the target are locked, converged Ritz vectors too far away from the target are purged (= removed from the search subspace).
+This is done by re-ordering the Schur form.
+In the real case it is done by casting tiny Sylvester equations to linear systems and solving them with complete pivoting (in pure Julia).
+- The Krylov-Schur restart is typically implemented by computing a Housholder reflector for the last row of the "perturbed" Hessenberg matrix.
+For stability, ArnoldiMethod.jl uses Given's rotations to zero out this row, which is more stable, given that the row may contain number of vastly different orders of magnitude -- they correspond to residuals, which can be tiny or large.
 - Shrinking the size of the Krylov subspace and changing its basis is done by accumulating all rotations and reflections in a unitary matrix `Q`, and then simply computing the matrix-matrix product `V := V * Q`, where `V` is the original orthonormal basis.
-This is not in-place in `V`, so we allocate a bit of scratch space ahead of time.
+This is not in-place in `V`, so we need to allocate a temporary for V (once, ahead of time).